The Dundas BI Dashboard Designer screen is displayed when you create a new dashboard from the main menu or from the home screen.

-The Brush View Parameter that appears by default in the Parameters panel is used for data brushing, which is a built-in feature that allows you to hover over data in one control and have it automatically highlighted in another control.
+The Brush View Parameter that appears by default in the Parameters panel is used for data brushing, which is a built-in feature that allows you to select data in one control and have it automatically selected in another control.
 The brush view parameter facilitates communication between different data visualization controls on the dashboard, indicating the data item based on its measure and hierarchy values, and highlighting all the matching data items.

 Select a data visualization control on the canvas, and then click the Data Preview tab to see the underlying data values displayed in a table.
 Note that the displayed preview may differ from the resulting data visualization and will not reflect changes that will be introduced using scripts.

 Hover over a table cell in the Data Preview window to see the corresponding data point in the chart highlighted.
 This is an example of the automatic data brushing in Dundas BI.

 The Data Preview window also lets you view performance measurements and warning messages related to data retrieval for the selected data visualization on the canvas.

 For every data visualization that shows data on your dashboard, there is a corresponding metric set that encapsulates the data that is being visualized, and settings that map various parts of the data visualization to data elements.

 Modifying the control's underlying metric set or the mapping settings is done using the Data Analysis Panel.
 Contrast this with the Properties window, which you use for data presentation purposes such as appearance, animation, and interactivity.